conraduouou/toolmart/README.md

 # toolmart

-An e-commerce app made for complying ADET requirements.
+An e-commerce app made in compliance with ADET requirements.